Revised SCLP-simplex Algorithm with Application to Large-Scale Fluid Processing Networks: Introduction

 \section{Introduction}

 In this paper we present an implementation and evaluate the performance of a simplex-type algorithm for the solution of a separated continuous linear programming problem (SCLP):

 SCLP problems are a special case of continuous linear programs (CLP) formulated by Bellman \cite{bellman:53}, and were first suggested for the solution of job shop scheduling problems by Anderson \cite{anderson:81}.
 Many important problems can be formulated as SCLP's, but up to date these problems were always solved by discretizing the time.
-The simplex-type algorithm presented here was derived by Weiss \cite{weiss:08}, and in this paper we present the first streamlined stable and efficient implementation of this algorithm and compare its performance to the discretized LP approximation.
+The simplex-type algorithm (SCLP-simplex) studied here was derived by Weiss \cite{weiss:08}, and in this paper we present the first streamlined stable and efficient implementation of this algorithm and compare its performance to the discretized LP approximation.

-The simplex-type algorithm has several important advantages: \begin{compactitem}[$-$] \item SCLP shares many of the properties of standard LP: it has a symmetric dual, it satisfies strong duality, solutions are obtained at extreme points, and extreme points are characterized by a combinatorial analog of basic solutions, with a well defined pivot operation. \item The simplex-type algorithm solves SCLP in a finite number of iterations, exactly, using a parametric approach similar to Lemke's algorithm \cite{lemke-Hobson:64,vanderbei:15}. \item The form of the simplex-type algorithm solution lends itself to perform sensitivity analysis \item The simplex-type algorithm can be implemented as a model predictive control mechanism for online long term optimization. \end{compactitem} These can be contrasted to some disadvantages of time discretization: \begin{compactitem}[$-$] \item The time discretized LP are large and may require substantial computational effort. \item The discretized solution approximation to the SCLP may be inaccurate.
+SCLP-simplex has several important advantages: \begin{compactitem}[-] \item SCLP shares many of the properties of standard LP: it has a symmetric dual, it satisfies strong duality, solutions are obtained at extreme points, and extreme points are characterized by a combinatorial analog of basic solutions, with a well defined pivot operation. \item SCLP-simplex solves SCLP in a finite number of iterations, exactly, using a parametric approach similar to Lemke's algorithm \cite{lemke-Hobson:64}. \item The form of the SCLP-simplex solution lends itself to perform sensitivity analysis. \item The SCLP-simplex can be implemented as a model predictive control for online long term optimization. \end{compactitem} These can be contrasted to some disadvantages of time discretization: \begin{compactitem}[-] \item The time discretized LP are large and may require substantial computational effort. \item The solution of the discretized approximation of SCLP may be inaccurate.
 To be accurate some regions of the time horizon need only rough discretization, while others require a very fine discretization.
 However it is difficult to tell where these regions are, so the quality of the approximation is very uncertain. \item The structure of the optimal solution is lost in the discretized solution with many spurious basic variables that reduce the value of sensitivity analysis, and make it practically unsuitable for model predictive control, where a new discretized problem needs to be solved from scratch in every update. \end{compactitem}